 Notes in Dovetail are intentionally flexible to support a wide variety of research methodologies and data formats.
 Depending the type of research you’re doing, a note could represent many things.
 Here are a few ideas to get you thinking:

-To create a note while in a project:
+To create a single, blank note while in a project:

 Groups help you organize your notes with a simple drag and drop interface.
-If you’ve used Trello, Asana, or Jira Software, then you’ll find it familiar.
+If you’ve used Trello, Asana, or Jira, then you’ll find it familiar.
 Name your groups by clicking on the title and change their color by clicking the Actions (···) menu.

 To create a group while in a project: